Chola dynasty: In popular culture

 The Chola dynasty has inspired many Tamil authors.
 The most important work of this genre is the popular Ponniyin Selvan (The son of Ponni), a historical novel in Tamil written by Kalki Krishnamurthy.
 Written in five volumes, this narrates the story of Rajaraja Chola, dealing with the events leading up to the ascension of Uttama Chola to the Chola throne.
 Kalki had used the confusion in the succession to the Chola throne after the demise of Parantaka Chola II.
 The book was serialised in the Tamil periodical Kalki during the mid-1950s.
 The serialisation lasted for nearly five years and every week its publication was awaited with great interest.

 Kalki's earlier historical romance, Parthiban Kanavu, deals with the fortunes of the imaginary Chola prince Vikraman, who was supposed to have lived as a feudatory of the Pallava king Narasimhavarman I during the 7th century.
 The period of the story lies within the interregnum during which the Cholas were in decline before Vijayalaya Chola revived their fortunes.
 Parthiban Kanavu was also serialised in the Kalki weekly during the early 1950s.

 Sandilyan, another popular Tamil novelist, wrote Kadal Pura in the 1960s.
 It was serialised in the Tamil weekly Kumudam.
 Kadal Pura is set during the period when Kulothunga Chola I was in exile from the Vengi kingdom after he was denied the throne.
 It speculates the whereabouts of Kulothunga during this period.
 Sandilyan's earlier work, Yavana Rani, written in the early 1960s, is based on the life of Karikala Chola.
 More recently, Balakumaran wrote the novel Udaiyar, which is based on the circumstances surrounding Rajaraja Chola's construction of the Brihadisvara Temple in Thanjavur.

 There were stage productions based on the life of Rajaraja Chola during the 1950s and in 1973 Sivaji Ganesan acted in a screen adaptation of a play titled Rajaraja Cholan.
 The Cholas are featured in the History of the World board game, produced by Avalon Hill.

-The Cholas were the subject of the 2010 Tamil-language film Aayirathil Oruvan, and the 2022 film Ponniyin Selvan: I. The 2022 movie was based on the novel of the same name.
+The Cholas were the subject of the 2010 Tamil-language film Aayirathil Oruvan, the 2022 film Ponniyin Selvan: I and the 2023 film Ponniyin Selvan: II.
+The 2022 and 2023 movies were based on the novel of the same name.